hellogaray/hellogaray/README.md

-Hello there! 👋 I'm Leo, a soon-to-be graduate with a mission to delve into various creative and technical realms.
+Hello there! 👋 I'm Leo, a soon-to-be CS graduate with a mission to delve into various creative and technical realms.
 I'm passionate about learning and exploring the following:.

 - Game Development
 - Web Development